Legitimate Sportsbooks From Industry Insider

-Because I am writing this on the New Year of 2015, this will be my 11th ceremonious year (now 13th year) in the gambling industry – on the industry side.
+This will be my 13th ceremonious year in the gambling industry – on the industry side.
 As I mentioned in my legit poker review, I have contrived in one way or another with approximately 90-100 gambling sites and only about 10 (ten) haven proven their merit for 10+ years.
 Pragmatically I’ve isolated only 3 (three) legit sportsbooks with an unsullied background.

 I wanted a truly unbiased approach to demonstrate which online sportsbooks were the top three.
-My knowledge comes primarily from working unswervingly with account managers and looking at my own player database as being an affiliate advertiser of these sites but I wanted more proof.
+My knowledge comes primarily from working unswerving with account managers but I wanted more proof.
 I do not allow sponsorship dollars to reflect my outcome on this site, thus why I am going to display facts and data with my picks.
 US sportsbooks in my mind come down to the following three.

 The Big Three (That Pay Less)

 Ok, if you look at any legitimate reviewing site (only a small mass are completely moral in their suggestions) they will have these sites as their top three.
-In my personal unbiased ordering, they would be first (1st place) Bovada.lv, then (2nd) 5dimes and (3rd place) Bookmaker respectively.
-Think of 5dimes as craigslist and Bovada as eBay.
+In my personal unbiased ordering, they would be first (1st place) Bet365.com (Non-USA Bettor Only), then (2nd) Bovada.lv and (3rd place) 5Dimes.eu respectively.
+Think of Bovada as craigslist and Bet365 as eBay.
 No book beats the value you ascertain at 5dimes, but the software and support are atrocious.
 It’s not uncommon for the owner to berate you in live chat, he seems to like it.
-At Bookmaker they have an aboriginal spectrum of being the first ones to post lines and are a dinosaur vocation in the sports betting craft.

 Who Do Forum Members Like

 If a website does not have an Alexa or Compete (ranking tools to show website traffic) of at least 50k then you have no reason being there.
 They are almost always run by the same guys who scam players year after year using different domain names.
 They’ll attract a few thousand bettors through grossly attractive rewards and lines, then poof, be gone.
 They declare bankruptcy, take all player account balances and start a new book on another domain.
-I created a comparison chart on my other site, onlinebetting.com but have yet to release the rank.
-You can still compare traffic count stats – but as you can see I haven’t added a weighted formula for outlier variables.
+I created a comparison chart on my other site, onlinebetting.com.

 Why Do Online Sportsbook Rob Players?

 It’s very simple really.
 They can’t run a legit sportsbook and set their lines properly.
 A sportsbook is only supposed to make money by the fee they charge to take a bet, the VIG.
 When books get greedy they shade their lines and start betting on their own lines.
 If the lines are lopsided due to their incompetence or willing to gamble and they lose big, they disappear.
-Or because sportsbetting is theoretically illegal a bank may confiscate funds from the book used to pay players and the sportsbook goes bust.
+Or, because sportsbetting is theoretically illegal depending on your location in the world, a bank may confiscate funds from the book used to pay players and the sportsbook goes bust.
 Running a sportsbook is extremely difficult, don’t be a sucker – just play at the legit betting sites that have proper funding.

 Can You Beat The Book

-You don’t have to beat the sportsbook, you just have to beat the other sports bettors.
-It’s beyond a full time job.
+You don’t have to beat the sportsbook necessarily, but it’s beyond a full time job.
 Take a look at this “life on the line” trailer.
 In the meantime, I hope I’ve provided you with some perspicacity into legitimate sports betting sites online.